gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 # New Parameter Type {#new-parameter-type}

-This section defines the new parameter type that will be used to negotiate the use of the CRYPTO chunk and encryption engines during association setup. {{sctp-Crypto-chunk-init-parameter}} illustrates the new parameter type.
+This section defines the new parameter type that will be used to negotiate the use of the CRYPTO chunk and protection engines during association setup. {{sctp-Crypto-chunk-init-parameter}} illustrates the new parameter type.